littleuniversestudios/stackjoy/README.md

 - Transformations: Special type of syntax that passes and input into a function
 - Logic: If/Else If/ Else statements
 - Iterators: "For Each" syntax to iterate over arrays or lists
-- Switch statements: "switch(somevalue)" syntax for multi option statements
+- Switch statements: "switch(some_value)" syntax for multi option statements

 The language is somewhat unique in its syntax so that it does not collide with anything else within the code that is being generated.
-This was done on purpose because stackjoy works with any language so it was imparative that there were no collisions between the BLU Language and the language being generated.
+This was done on purpose because stackjoy works with any language so it was imperative that there were no collisions between the BLU Language and the language being generated.

 ## BLU Language Expressions